KM3NeT/OrcaNet/docs/intro.rst

 .. code-block:: python

-    organizer.predict(epoch, fileno)
+    organizer.predict()

-This will load the trained and saved model of the given epoch and file number, and create a h5 file containing for every sample:
+This will load the trained and saved model with the lowest validation loss, and create a h5 file containing for every sample:

 - the label for the model